lass-lab/Top500-analysis-dataset/README.md

 # Top500 Analysis Dataset

-This reposistory contains all the related works, top500 published lists and csv sheets of the performed analysis.
+This reposistory contains all the related works, top500 published lists, sqlite DB and csv sheets of the performed analysis.

 For any information, please contact